awsdocs/amazon-kendra-developer-guide/doc_source/iam-roles.md

 ## IAM roles for Custom Document Enrichment<a name="iam-roles-custom-document-enrichment"></a>

 When you use the [CustomDocumentEnrichmentConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_CustomDocumentEnrichmentConfiguration.html) object to apply advanced alterations of your document metadata and content, you must supply a role that has the required permissions to run `PreExtractionHookConfiguration` and/or `PostExtractionHookConfiguration`\.
 You configure a Lambda function for `PreExtractionHookConfiguration` and/or `PostExtractionHookConfiguration` to apply advanced alterations of your document metadata and content during the ingestion process\.
-If you choose to enable Server Side Encryption for your Amazon S3 bucket, you must provide permission to use the AWS KMS customer master key \(CMK\) to encrypt and decrypt the objects stored in your Amazon S3 bucket\.
+If you choose to activate Server Side Encryption for your Amazon S3 bucket, you must provide permission to use the AWS KMS customer master key \(CMK\) to encrypt and decrypt the objects stored in your Amazon S3 bucket\.

 ### IAM roles for Custom Document Enrichment<a name="iam-roles-custom-document-enrichment-json"></a>